Judge sentences Bryan Kohberger to life in prison for murdering four University of Idaho students

 “Bryan, I’m here today to tell you I have forgiven you, because I no longer could live with that hate in my heart,” she said.
 “And for me to become a better person, I have forgiven you.
 And any time you want to talk and tell me what happened, get my number.
 I’m here.
 No judgment.”

-Police initially had no suspects in the killings, which terrified the rural western Idaho city of Moscow.
-Some students at both universities left mid-semester, taking the rest of their classes online because they felt unsafe.
+Police initially had no suspects, which terrified the rural western Idaho city of Moscow.
+Some students took the rest of their classes online because they felt unsafe.

-A knife sheath left near Mogen's body had a single source of male DNA on the button snap, investigators said, and surveillance videos showed a white Hyundai Elantra near the rental home around the time of the murders.

-Police used genetic genealogy to identify Kohberger as a possible suspect and accessed cellphone data to pinpoint his movements the night of the killings.
-Online shopping records showed Kohberger had purchased a military-style knife months earlier, along with a sheath like the one at the home.
+Authorities used surveillance videos, genetic genealogy, cellphone data and online shopping records for a a military-style knife and a sheath to tie Kohberger to the murders.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.